jmillermedia/miller_j_project3/README.md

-# Jonathan Miller's Project 3 - Web Development 1
+# Jonathan Miller's Project 5 - Web Development 1

-## Description:
+## Assignment Description:
-Repo for the Project containing all elements required.
+You	are responsible for building a mobile first responsive web page/template using Flexbox and or the CSS grid.
+## Assignment Requirements:
+The objective is to create a responsive boxed out version of one of the wireframes you created for the final integrated assignment.
+Your HTML5 and CSS file must validate.
+Semantic	tagging	is	required.
+### Web Page
+-1 page
+-Semantic HTML 5 tagging
+-Link to CSS file, JS File and Reset
+-Valid HTML5 & CSS
+-Proper Document Outline

 ## Installation:
 There is no installation process for this repo.
 Simply pull down and enjoy.